The Projective Dynamic Logo Framework:

 In these pages, you will encounter an architectural framework that seeks to close the gap between the subatomic and the cosmological — not by adding new fields or particles, but by showing that the gap was never as wide as it appeared.
 PDL proposes a candidate relational substrate beneath familiar formalisms.
 Within this perspective, gravitation is no longer treated as a mysterious force acting at a distance, but as the metric-level expression of minimal coherence leakage from composite nucleonic structures into a surrounding relational network.

 From the primary (4,6) closure to the combinatorial proton architecture and the emergent metric, each step illustrates how much can be reconstructed from a small set of axioms on finite signed graphs — without invoking ad hoc particles or unconstrained fine-tuning.
 Newton's gravitational constant is now a theorem, not a parameter.
-The Schrödinger, Dirac, Born, and Einstein equations have been derived, not assumed.
-The Hubble tension dissolves — not into a new free parameter, but into the density-dependence of a coupling that was always there, waiting to be read off the proton's integer architecture.
+The Schrödinger, Dirac, Born, and Einstein equations have been derived, not assumed — and the U(1) phase freedom of quantum mechanics is not a postulate but a structural consequence of the K₄ pulsation.
+The periodic table, from hydrogen to lead, is a corollary of the same four axioms.
+The Hubble tension dissolves not into a new free parameter, but into the density-dependence of a coupling that was always there, waiting to be read off the proton's integer architecture.

 The Heat Behind the Crystal